hazzaclark/lib68k/README.md

 The motive behind this repository is to provide a surrogate means of aiding in relevant Motorola 68000 developments.

-Such is the case with one of the many ambitions, to create a dedicated OS Kernel specifically for this series of microprocessors

 Created using ANSI C99 standard, this project aims to promote an ease of use means of creating a library that emulates the likeness of these microprocessors

 # Usage: